anton0949/RDS-psychiatry-publications-2022/README.md

 This allows for easy rebuilding and compilation of reports increasing efficiency and giving the workflow a stricter method and better overview because of the data files.

-Additionally, it gives each department easy access to generate reports based on sub-datasets just by modifying the Endnote and CSV databases.
+Additionally, it gives each department an easy access to generate reports based on sub-datasets just by modifying the Endnote and CSV databases.

 ## BibTeX